Jack Suwinski Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff leads the league.
+- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.09 team ERA ranks 14th among all league pitching staffs.
+- The Marlins have a 4.08 team ERA that ranks 14th among all league pitching staffs.

-- The Marlins rank 13th in baseball in home runs surrendered (79 total, one per game).
+- Marlins pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).

-- The left-hander's last appearance was on Sunday against the Washington Nationals, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- The righty last appeared on Monday against the Toronto Blue Jays, when he tossed four scoreless innings while giving up three hits.

+- In 17 games this season, the 26-year-old has put up a 2.70 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.